 Western Governors support funding for the Market Access and Foreign Market Development Programs to promote opportunities for western producers to increase export revenues and encourage trade agreements that maximize benefits for the West's farmers, ranchers, and forest landowners.
+Governors also support funding for programming that improves access by small producers, including USDA Rural Cooperative Development Grants and Value-Added Producer Grants, and programs administered by USDA's Agricultural Marketing Service and NIFA.
 WGA also supports adequate funding for the Specialty Crop Block Grant Program, which provides critical research, education, and promotion tools to fruit and vegetable producers.

 Western Governors support the continued efforts of the Rural Utilities Service to provide financial assistance for drinking water and wastewater facilities, renewable energy projects on agricultural lands, and broadband connectivity in rural and remote areas, particularly in communities that have minimal or no such infrastructure.

-Western Governors support dedicated funding to develop innovative solutions for communities and tribes that cannot be served by traditional drinking water and wastewater systems.
-Governors also remain concerned by the nationwide shortage of certified water system operators.
-Ongoing and coordinated efforts to develop these skilled workers are necessary to ensure that existing water access in rural communities can be maintained.
-Expanding broadband access to rural America empowers citizens to compete in a global market and access electronic information and telecommunications technologies to support and promote telehealth and distance learning.
-Western Governors note the significance of programs such as the Distance Learning and Telemedicine Program and the ReConnect Program, which support broadband deployment to underserved or wholly unserved rural communities, and appreciate the Subcommittee's continued commitment to the ReConnect Program and rural broadband.
-Consistent funding for these programs is critical to closing the digital divide.
-In addition, Western Governors are pleased that the minimum speed for ReConnect eligibility remains at 100/20 Mbps, as 25/3 Mbps does not correspond with the requisite download and upload speeds necessary to support modern internet needs.
+While broadband is a modern-day necessity, many rural communities still lack access to this critical infrastructure.
+Expanding broadband access to rural America empowers citizens to compete in a global market and use electronic information and telecommunications technologies to receive vital health care and education services.
+Western Governors are supportive of the Rural eConnectivity Program, commonly known as the ReConnect Program, which plays a key role in closing the digital divide by facilitating broadband deployment to underserved or wholly unserved rural communities.
+The Governors appreciate the Subcommittee's commitment to improving rural broadband and request that the Subcommittee provide consistent funding for the ReConnect Program.
+In addition, Western Governors are pleased with USDA's commitment to keeping minimum speeds for ReConnect eligibility at 100/20 Mbps and recommend scalability to 100 Mbps symmetrical.

-Given the numerous federal agency programs, policies, and regulations directly affecting the collective states, agency coordination with states and the integration of state data into federal programs for policymaking is paramount to their success.
-Western Governors support full and consistent federal funding for agencies to carry out the requirements of the Foundations for Evidence-Based Policymaking Act of 2018 (Pub.
-L. 115-435) and encourage the Subcommittee to direct federal agencies to improve their internal processes and coordinate with states on federal data policies and procedures, as required in the Act.
+On the subject of data, given the numerous federal programs, policies, and regulations directly affecting the collective states and territories, Western Governors encourage the Subcommittee to direct Congress and federal agencies to improve their internal processes and coordinate with states and territories on federal policies and procedures, as well as integrate state and territorial data into federal programs, including for policymaking purposes.

 Western Governors recognize that nutrition assistance programs can help meet the needs of children and the most vulnerable, while creating economic opportunity across the agriculture supply chain from the store where food is purchased all the way back to the farm.
-Nutrition assistance programs should continue to provide flexibility for states to respond to unique economic conditions, serve all eligible participants without drastically reducing benefits, and pursue transparency and accountability in program administration.
+Nutrition assistance programs should continue to provide flexibility for states to respond to unique economic conditions, serve all eligible participants to the greatest extent practicable, and pursue transparency, efficiency, and accountability in program administration.